 Helpful questions to ask:

-1. What do my patents say they need?
+1. What do my parents say they need?

 — Safety: house set up, transportation situations, health concerns